Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 suffix is served for a device's screen density for older devices such as iPhone 8 and the @3x

 suffix is served for a device's screen density on newer devices such as iPhone 13.
-You can learn more about serving different densities in React Native documentation.
+Learn more about serving different densities in React Native documentation.

 You can create an Icon Button using the Font.Button